microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 })

 The $CZ$ ("controlled-Z") gate is a two-qubit gate, with one qubit referred to as the **control** qubit, and the other as the **target** qubit.
-Typically, the first qubit is the control, and the second qubit is the target.
+Interestingly, for the $CZ$ gate it doesn't matter which qubit is control and which is target - the effect of the gate is the same either way!

 The $CZ$ gate acts as a conditional gate: if the control qubit is in state $|1\rangle$, it applies the $Z$ gate to the target qubit, otherwise it does nothing.